 I Attended Almria 2 Years Ago .
 And Honest It Is Unstable ButMy Years There Were Great .
 Almria Does Have Their Goods And Bads .
 The Goods The Teachers Are Great .
 They Make Sure YouUnderstand The Lesson Before Moving On .
 They Have Great Activtes For The Students AsWell .
 The Bads Students In That School Do Bully the Setting The School Is .
 But that only because the school that they were in is small .
 And everything is crapped .
 All the school i been through in my life Almria Is My Favorite .
 And Till This Day I Go And Visit My Teachers <3 Give Almria A Chance .

 Almira is a public middle school in Cleveland.
-The principal of Almira is Gretchen W. Liggens, whose e-mail is LIGGENSGR@CMSDNET.NET.
-599 students attend Almira and identify mostly as Multiracial; Black, non-Hispanic; and White, non-Hispanic.
+The principal of Almira is Gretchen W. Liggens and can be contacted at LIGGENSGR@CMSDNET.NET.
+599 children attend Almira and identify as Multiracial; Black, non-Hispanic; and White, non-Hispanic.
 92% of the 599 students here are classified as "economically disadvantaged", and 95% get reduced lunch prices.
 The student to teacher ratio at Almira is 15:1.
 St. Ignatius of Antioch Elementary School is one of the nearest middle schools.

 |Native American or Native Alaskan||0.3%||0.2%|

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||95%||95%|

 My Grandaughter attends Almira school when I visit for activities I find the students out of control and the overall appearance of the facility and grounds appauling.
 The conditions are not suitable for children to learn properly and to instill an overall respect for themselves or their community.
 Someone needs to step in and improve this environment for these students they are our future!